Why do we need a new Main Library?

 Why wasn’t a local architect hired?

-Above a $25,000 dollar threshold, the City of Boise cannot limit the pool of candidates to local applicants only.
-That said, the Request for Qualifications (RFQ) published October 3, 2017 required that firms located outside of Idaho team up with a local architecture firm.
+Above a $25,000-dollar threshold, the City of Boise cannot limit the pool of candidates to local applicants only.
+That said, the Request for Qualifications (RFQ) published on October 3, 2017 required that firms located outside of Idaho team up with a local architecture firm.
 Safdie Architects was selected as Design Lead with award-winning local design firm, CSHQA as Executive Architect.